qphl/brand.pharmaxo.com/docs/icons.md

 - Match the stroke width (weight) of icons to their associated text.
 - Don’t mix and match icon weights.
 Be consistent.
-- Don’t max and match fill styles (filled vs. outline).
+- Don’t mix fill styles (i.e. filled vs. outline).
 - Use meaningful icons, but always back them up with a text label or heading.

 <figure>